Libya: Islamic Libya: 647–1556

-Ottoman Tripolitania
+Ottoman Tripolitania: 1556–1911

-After a successful invasion of Tripoli by Habsburg Spain in 1510, and its handover to the Knights of St. John, the Ottoman admiral Sinan Pasha took control of Libya in 1551.
+After a successful invasion of Tripoli by Habsburg Spain in 1510, and its handover to the Knights Hospitaller, the Ottoman admiral Sinan Pasha took control of Libya in 1551.
 His successor Turgut Reis was named the Bey of Tripoli and later Pasha of Tripoli in 1556.
 By 1565, administrative authority as regent in Tripoli was vested in a pasha appointed directly by the sultan in Constantinople/Istanbul.
 In the 1580s, the rulers of Fezzan gave their allegiance to the sultan, and although Ottoman authority was absent in Cyrenaica, a bey was stationed in Benghazi late in the next century to act as agent of the government in Tripoli.
 European slaves and large numbers of enslaved Blacks transported from Sudan were also a feature of everyday life in Tripoli.
 In 1551, Turgut Reis enslaved almost the entire population of the Maltese island of Gozo, some 5,000 people, sending them to Libya.

 In time, real power came to rest with the pasha's corps of janissaries.
 In 1611 the deys staged a coup against the pasha, and Dey Sulayman Safar was appointed as head of government.
 For the next hundred years, a series of deys effectively ruled Tripolitania.
 The two most important Deys were Mehmed Saqizli (r.
 1631–49) and Osman Saqizli (r.
 1649–72), both also Pasha, who ruled effectively the region.
 The latter conquered also Cyrenaica.